Like most people around the world, we are shocked and saddened by the Russian invasion of Ukraine.

 They look at the background to the crisis and the role of media and disinformation in the conflict.
 They examine what research could tell us about what might happen next – during the conflict and beyond.

-We're also offering free access to the Handbook of Refugee Health and we highlight ways to support Ukrainian researchers, authors, editors, and academic institutions.
+We're also offering free access to the Handbook of Refugee Health and highlighting how institutions in Ukraine can get free access to academic and professional peer-reviewed content.

 by Rilka Dragneva and Kataryna Wolczuk in Europe-Asia Studies

 Since it gained independence in 1991, Ukraine's economy has depended heavily on Russia.
 This article examines Ukraine's response to Russian initiatives and explores how Ukraine aims to extract economic benefits while minimizing its commitments to its eastern neighbor.

 This article provides a geopolitical analysis of Russian alliance policy in three environments: Russia's immediate post-Soviet neighborhood; more distant regions of the Eurasian continent; and the global stage.

 This 2021 book explores the common view that Ukraine is a country split between a pro-European West and a pro-Russian East.
 It looks at the complicated cultural history of Ukraine and highlights the importance of regional traditions for an understanding of the current political situation.